thaong91/tn-appdev-spr22/_posts/2022-03-29-three-things-i-learned-from-the-ruby-koans.md

 title: App Dev 2 is off to a great start
 ---

-Here are (at least) three things I learned from [The Ruby Koans](http://rubykoans.com/) and first App Dev 2 class:
+Here are (at least) three things I learned from [The Ruby Koans](http://rubykoans.com/) and the first App Dev 2 class:
 - How to createe a Github Pages page
 - Markdown is cool
 - I can direcly edit files on github.com